Julienraptor01/Julienraptor01/README.md

 ### Hello there 👋
-### I'm a little dev student that love to try and break things !
+I'm a little dev student that love to try and break things !

+Here's my discord if you need to contact me : Julienraptor01#3476

 <!--
 **Julienraptor01/Julienraptor01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.